hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. Ability to use JSON references in `info` response ([#82](https://github.com/hapi-server/data-specification/issues/82))
 1. Ability to indicate a units schema (if one is being used for `units` strings) ([#81](https://github.com/hapi-server/data-specification/issues/81))

+## 1.3 Additions to 3.1

+Note: 3.1 is fully backward compatible with 3.0 and 3.0.1

+1. support for vector quantities: parameters that are vector quantities can optionally specify a coordinate system and can identify vector components as such; datsaets can optionally specify a coordinate system schema
+1. a dataset may optionally include other types of metadata inside a separate block
+1. each dataset may optionally indicate a maximum time range to request data

 # 2 Introduction

 ## 2.1 Overview